-A stage hit that soon drew the attention of actress Rita Wilson, Wilson recommended the play to husband Tom Hanks.
-The couple agreed that a film version would captivate audiences.
-Though she faced much adversity by means of executives eager to cast a major star and tinker with her winning script, Vardalos stuck to her guns and brought her vision to the screen fully intact for a paltry five million dollars.
+My Big Fat Greek Wedding soon became a stage hit in Los Angeles and drew the attention of actress Rita Wilson who recommended the play to husband Tom Hanks.
+The couple agreed that a film version would captivate audiences and agreed to produce it.
+Vardalos faced much adversity by movie executives who wanted to cast a major star for the leading role and tinker with her script, however, she stuck to her guns and brought her vision to the screen fully intact for only five million dollars.

 Vardalos likewise starred in and co-wrote My Big Fat Greek Wedding 2, which was released in 2016.
 It was much less successful than the original had been, however, it earned over $60 million from an $18 million budget.